ucdavisdatalab/workshop_julia_basics/_sources/chapters/21_syntax-features.md

 ```

 ### Functional approaches to iteration

 A common programming task is iterating through the members of a collection, performing an operation on (or with) each member, and returning a new collection contaning the results of those operations.
-Many languages provide a concise syntax for this task, referred to as a comprehension.
+Many languages provide a concise syntax for this task, referred to as a comprehension (cf. https://docs.julialang.org/en/v1/manual/arrays/#man-comprehensions).

-1. By default, a comprehension returns a Vector (if 1-dimensional) or an Array (if multidimensional).
+By default, a comprehension returns a Vector (if 1-dimensional) or an Array (if multidimensional).
 ```julia
 vec = [x for x in 1:20 if x % 2 == 0]
 ```

-2. A comprehension produces a new collection of items immediately.
+A comprehension produces a new collection of items immediately.
 In contrast, a generator expression allows you to produce each new items on demand.
 You can rewrite any comprehension as a generator expression by enclosing it in parentheses instead of square brackets.
 ```julia
 gen = (x for x in 1:20 if x % 2 == 0)